gawgavv/e-faktur/README.md

-# e-faktur
+# How to Run on Local Machine

-E-faktur is a full stack invoice management web application that lets managing invoices seamlessly
+# E-faktur Design